-I've had a long-running fascination with using mobile devices for legitimate productivity.
-From early attempts like the Compaq iPaq with a keyboard (some of you are smiling while others are wondering about a mysterious, small Apple device and questioning my spelling abilities) and IBM z50 to a.
-All have failed in some way, and I've returned to a traditional Windows or OS X machine for my computing needs.
-Apple promises something new and different with the iPad Pro, and I set out to determine if the company finally fulfilled my desire for a mobile device that gets "professional" work done.
+I’ve had a long-running fascination with using mobile devices for legitimate productivity.
+From early attempts like the Compaq iPaq with a keyboard (some of you are smiling while others are wondering about a mysterious, small Apple device and questioning my spelling abilities) and IBM z50 to a more recent attempt in 2015 to use an iPad as my primary computer.
+All have failed in some way, and I’ve returned to a traditional Windows or OS X machine for my computing needs.
+Apple promises something new and different with the iPad Pro, and I set out to determine if the company finally fulfilled my desire for a mobile device that gets “professional” work done.

 Apple suggests that not only can the iPad Pro replace your standard laptop, but in many ways is a superior device.
 Ads tout the new Apple Pencil and processing horsepower that “exceeds 93% of laptops,” but also cause one to wonder who is the target market for the device.
 While commercials for the device show a shot or two of creating documents and slides, they spend significantly more time on drawing and DJ’ing.
 While my art skills don’t extend much beyond stick figures, and my mixing career ended in the ’90s with the mixtape, it seems one could reasonably consider me a “professional,” with 20 years in my field, and a leadership role in one of the top global consulting firms.
 Unlike the Apple commercials, I’m more likely to be on an airplane doing slides for a client pitch than sitting in a laundromat drawing comics, but the promise of a lightweight, long-lasting device that changes how one thinks of and uses mobile computing does have significant appeal.